Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

   * Once all the sections are registered, QuickNII may be used to generate atlas maps that match the cutting plane and proportions of the experimental image data.
 The anchoring information (coordinates) is saved and stored in an XML or JSON file.

   * The registration is user-guided with some automation.
 Following anchoring of a limited number of sections containing key landmarks, transformations are propagated across the entire series of images to reduce the manual work required.
 These propagations must be validated by visual inspection and typically require fine adjustments for most sections.
-A user manual that describes how to use QuickNII in the context of the QUINT workflow is included as part of the Nutil package.
-See: QuickNII userguide.
+A user manual is provided here: https://quicknii.readthedocs.io/en/latest/

   **VisuAlign**
   ~~~~~~~~~~~~~~

-  * VisuAlign is a standalone software for applying nonlinear refinements (inplane) to an existing affine 2D-to-3D registration (the 2D-to-3D registration is performed with QuickNII and stored in the JSON file).
+  * VisuAlign is a standalone software for applying nonlinear refinements (inplane) to an existing affine 2D-to-3D registration.
+The 2D-to-3D registration is performed with QuickNII and stored in the JSON file.
 It is used to make manual adjustments to the atlas maps to better match the sections.
 The adjustments are nonlinear.

   * Open the JSON file from QuickNII in VisuAlign and apply adjustments by simple drop and drag of markers placed on the image.
-The adjusted atlas maps may then be exported in .FLAT format and are compatible with Quantifier.
+The adjusted atlas maps may be exported in .FLAT format.
 VisuAlign does not update the linear coordinate information contained in the JSON file.
-A user manual that describes how to use VisuAlign in the context of the QUINT workflow is included as part of the Nutil package.
-See: VisuAlign userguide.
+A user manual is provided here: https://visualign.readthedocs.io/en/latest/

 Visit and download QuickNII and VisuAlign here: https://ebrains.eu/service/quicknii-and-visualign

 **Preparing the XML or JSON file.**
 ----------------------------------------------------------------------------

-Either the XML or JSON file from QuickNII, or the JSON file from VisuAlign may be used.
-They all contain the linear registration information that is needed to generate coordinate output.
-Nonlinear adjustment of the atlas maps with VisuAlign does not alter the linear coordinate information contained in the file.
+Either the XML or JSON file from QuickNII, or the JSON file from VisuAlign may be used here.

+Note: Nonlinear adjustment of the atlas maps with VisuAlign does not alter the linear coordinate information contained in the file.
+The linear coordinate information is the part that is extracted to generate the coordinate output and so any file may be used.

-**OBS!
-Make sure your XML or JSON file has anchoring information for every section image in your dataset.**
+**Make sure your XML or JSON file has anchoring information for every section image in your dataset.**